 Even if you have plenty of data about your site visitors, most of them are likely anonymous.
 You don’t know who they are, so you can’t connect their behavior with any other interactions they might have had.

 But as a matter of fact, you actually can take all that anonymous info you have and connect it with known prospect or customer behavior you have stored in your CRM.
-You can get to a point when as soon as your prospect fills out a lead form, your sales agent can see what that person looked at on your site, what products they might be interested in, etc. It opens up possibilities for much more meaningful conversation and allows your agents to do a much better job.
+You can get to a point where, as soon as your prospect fills out a lead form, your sales agent can see what that person looked at on your site, what products they might be interested in, etc. It opens up possibilities for much more meaningful conversation and allows your agents to do a much better job.

 Driven by the idea of using CRM to analyze your website traffic, you might think that it’s best to import all the data you can from web analytics and take it from there.
 However, if you do that, your CRM will become cluttered, and it’ll turn into a maintenance nightmare.
 Even if you’re skilled and know how to manage your database with ease, it won’t be a fun job.
-So, you should import only the data your CRM can actually use — and here’s how to do that.
+So, you should import only the data your CRM can use — and here’s how to do that.

 The idea is to pass on only the data your CRM can use to make your sales process better.